 Why hydrogen peroxide works for bad breath

 Disruption of the volatile sulfur compounds as well as the anaerobic bacteria can readily be accomplished by a gargle or mouth rinse with hydrogen peroxide.
 Hydrogen peroxide liberates oxygen.
 The liberated oxygen combines with the volatile sulfur compounds to neutralize them, thus removing the compounds responsible for bad breath.
 The oxygen from hydrogen peroxide also kills the anaerobic bacteria which generate the VSC’s.

 How to use hydrogen peroxide for treatment of bad breath

-Hydrogen peroxide is readily available as a 3% solution at the drug store.
-This is, however, too concentrated to use in the mouth.
+Hydrogen peroxide is readily available as a 3% solution at your local drug store or pharmacy, you can also find it at online pharmacy and have it shipped right to your door.
+When ordering online you have the option of higher concentrations, this is, however, too concentrated to use in the mouth.
+Even with only the 4% sollution, it should be diluted.
 Dilute the solution one to one with water to make a 1.5% solution.
 The solution can be brushed directly on the tongue with a toothbrush.